Bruce-A-R/SQRT_Project/Software Drafts/README.md

 ## Notes
-Non-main branches of this GitHub contin even older drafts, however midway through the project the process was changed to making all updates directly to main, as only two team members were coding and work was typically done one-at-a-time because code was edited while connected to the Tuppersat.
+Non-main branches of this GitHub contain even older drafts, however midway through the project the process was changed to making all updates directly to main, as only two team members were coding and work was typically done one-at-a-time because code was edited while connected to the Tuppersat.